bellakuhl/Smart-and-Connected-Systems-GROUP-projects/quest-3/report.md

 #### Updating Settings

 From the webpage, the viewer can toggle different wearable settings.
-For example, you can turn on and off reporting the different sensor valus, update the drink water alert period, or turn on and off "Find My Device".
+For example, you can turn on and off reporting the different sensor values, update the drink water alert period, or turn on and off "Find My Device".
 Here is the data flow for updating wearable settings:

 <center><img src="./images/update_settings.png" width="80%" /></center>